amitch23/Babel_Chat/README.md

 -	babelchat.db: database that stores user, language, and game information

 - Templates directory:
-  Html templates that implement Jinja to render pages in the browser, as well as sockets.js, which creates and handles websocket connectivity with the server for multiple-client functionality.
+ html templates that implement Jinja to render pages in the browser, as well as sockets.js, which creates and handles websocket connectivity with the server for multiple-client functionality.

 - Static directory: